 Justin: And on top of it all off, when I got to the hotel, there were only about 30 chicks camped out there.
 Nothing’s gone right this week!
 Why did You do that?

 God: Let me see.
-Well, first, I let Satan tempt you into egging the house to let the world know just what a pussy you are so tweens will still identify with you and buy your records.
+Well, first, I let Satan tempt you into egging the house to let the world know just how childish you are so tweens will still identify with you and buy your records.

 Justin (humbled): OH!